 If I ask what's wrong, they'll say something like: "my horse doesn't want to canter right now" or "I guess she doesn't want to go in this direction".

-In any case when a horse resist what we want to do, our first responsibility should be to evaluate tour horse and the situation to assure he's ok.
+In any case when a horse resists what we want to do, our first responsibility should be to evaluate our horse and the situation to assure he's ok.

 Examine your horse and ask yourself these questions:

 If everything is fine, then it could be a leadership issue.

 If it is, then the underlying problem is much more than just a horse that doesn't feel like doing what his rider wants — it's a more dangerous situation in which the horse believes he's in charge and that he can and will do what he wants.

 And we can never forget that most horses weigh at least 900 pounds and have massive strength and power.

 If a horse wants to, he can seriously injure or kill someone.

 - Is the tack fitting ok?